UAE in the highest category globally for cybersecurity according to the International Telecommunication Union classification

 He added that this global ranking reflects the progress made by the UAE in the field of digital transformation, and enhances its position as a regional and global center for innovation and technology.
 Dr. Mohammed Al Kuwaiti pointed out that this achievement is also the result of the concerted efforts of all teams working in the field of cybersecurity, whether at the government or private level.

-He explained that the Cyber Security Council works according to an integrated mechanism that focuses on enhancing cyber governance at the national level, building national capacities, and enhancing international cooperation in the field of information exchange.
+He explained that the Cyber Security Council works according to an integrated mechanism, focusing on enhancing cyber governance at the national level, building national capacities, and enhancing international cooperation in the field of information exchange..

 #UAE #highest #category #globally #cybersecurity #International #Telecommunication #Union #classification